 Relational and survivor-centered approaches mean prioritising the needs of victims or survivors.
 The responses recognise the trauma experienced by victims or survivors, and their potential to heal and recover with appropriate support.
 Conversely, an inappropriate response can compound the harm and distress that victims and survivors feel.
 The Church's values of love, compassion and empathy should be central to relational approaches.
-Relational approaches should be underpinned by an understanding that abuse committed by Church Officers or in a quality and nature of the relationship and interaction between victims and survivors and Church Officers.
+Relational approaches should be underpinned by an understanding that abuse committed by Church Officers or in a Church setting has profound spiritual and theological consequences for victims and survivors.
+They should also emphasise the importance of the quality and nature of the relationship and interaction between victims and survivors and Church Officers.
 Believing that this relationship can motivate, inspire, and bring about change in its own right is central to relational approaches.